STEER: Simple Temporal Regularization For Neural ODEs: Methodology

 \subsection{Stiff ODEs}

+Stiff ODEs have been extensively researched in the field of differential equations \cite{brugnano2011fifty}.
+Inspite of years of research a concrete definition of Stiff ODEs has not been agreed upon \cite{soderlind2015stiffness}.
+We highlight how some of the problems of Stiff ODEs could impact the training dynamics of Neural ODEs in specific scenarios.
+Certain discussions of Stiff ODEs define that the stiffness concerns the underlying mathematical form of the equation, integration time and a set of initial data.

-Stiffness is a problem that can arise when numerically solving ODEs.
+In terms of the mathematical equation, stiffness is a problem that can arise when numerically solving ODEs.
 In such systems there is typically a fast and a slow transient component which causes adaptive ODE solvers to take exceedingly small steps.
 This increases the number of function evaluations and the time taken to integrate the function.
 Furthermore, in Neural ODEs, the function $\frac{d \mathbf{z} }{ dt }$ is parameterized by a neural network which is updated during training, and could become stiff.
 This would be hard for a traditional ODE solver to integrate efficiently, thereby making this a limitation.

-For the general case of linear constant coefficient systems, the stiffness can directly be characterized using the stiffness ratio.
+Stiffness ratio is one of the techniques used to characterize some forms of stiff equations.
+The stiffness ratio is used to characterize the stiffness for the general case of linear constant coefficient systems.
 These systems can be represented as